nao-amj/nao-amj/Details.md

 ---

-I am mainly developer with the following experience.

 ### Development
 I have experience in PC app development, web development, and mobile app development.
 Recently, I have become addicted to image-generating AI and have fewer opportunities to develop, but want to enjoy creating games in `Unity` (`C#`) and `Python`.